buddypress/buddypress/docs/contributor/code/README.md

 npm run wp-env start
 ```

-The first time you’ll execute this command it will take some time to run and you’ll see that 2 downloads will start:
+The first time you’ll execute this command it will take some time to run, and you’ll see that the following download will start:

-- [BP REST](https://github.com/buddypress/BP-REST): it’s the plugin we use to develop the BP REST API.
 - [WordPress](https://core.trac.wordpress.org/browser/trunk): it’s the WordPress development version.

 Wait until the Terminal displays the following message: